Paul Rolland String Pedagogy Workshop 2025

 Bonus: All participants will receive a 50% discount code to rent or purchase The Teaching of Action in String Playing films.

-Tentative Workshop Schedule (US Central Time)
+Workshop Schedule Overview (US Central Time)

 -